sajari/sdk-python/docs/CollectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **query_collection**
-> QueryCollectionResponse query_collection(account_id, collection_id, query_collection_request)
+> QueryCollectionResponse query_collection(collection_id, query_collection_request)

 Query collection

 Query the collection to search for records.
-The following example demonstrates how to run a simple search for a particular string:  ```json {   \"variables\": { \"q\": \"search terms\" } } ```  For more information:  - See [filtering content](https://docs.search.io/documentation/fundamentals/integrating-search/filters-and-sort-options) - See [tracking in the Go SDK](https://github.com/sajari/sdk-go/blob/v2/session.go) - See [tracking in the JS SDK](https://github.com/sajari/sdk-js/blob/554e182e77d3ba99a9c100b208ebf3be414d2067/src/index.ts#L881)  Note: Unlike other API calls, the `QueryCollection` call requires the `Account-Id` header to be set to your account ID.
-This is because other API calls infer the account ID from your API key.
+The following example demonstrates how to run a simple search for a particular string:  ```json {   \"variables\": { \"q\": \"search terms\" } } ```  For more information:  - See [filtering content](https://docs.search.io/documentation/fundamentals/integrating-search/filters-and-sort-options) - See [tracking in the Go SDK](https://github.com/sajari/sdk-go/blob/v2/session.go) - See [tracking in the JS SDK](https://github.com/sajari/sdk-js/blob/554e182e77d3ba99a9c100b208ebf3be414d2067/src/index.ts#L881)  Note: Unlike other API calls, the `QueryCollection` call can be called from a browser.
+When called from a browser, the `Account-Id` header must be set to your account ID.

 ### Example